mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/03/autopilot.md

 For example, to have a more secure Autopilot cluster, you want to provide [your own `--service-account` with least privileges]({{< ref "/posts/2020/10/gke-service-account.md" >}}).
 Using `--enable-private-endpoint` and `--enable-private-nodes` could be a good thing to improve your security posture too.

-And from there, that's just business as usual, you could retrieve your GKE clsuter credientials `gcloud container clusters get-credentials $CLUSTER_NAME --region $REGION --project $PROJECT_ID` and then do your `kubectl` commands to be able to interact with your cluster.
+And from there, that's just business as usual, you could retrieve your GKE cluster credentials `gcloud container clusters get-credentials $CLUSTER_NAME --region $REGION --project $PROJECT_ID` and then do your `kubectl` commands to be able to interact with your cluster.

 Now let's see what we have in place once this Autopilot is deployed:
 ```